 How does the Longevity Office differ from a standard health check-up?

-Unlike a one-time annual check-up, Longevity Office uses a 12-month structured medical system with four review stages.
+Unlike a one-time annual check-up, Longevity Office uses a structured 12-month system with five review stages (Onboarding + three Iterations + Rückblick at Month 12).
 This allows physicians to observe trends and changes in health markers over time.

 Does the Longevity Office provide treatment or therapy?